-TO Henri Jay
+- TO Henri Jay

-FROM Bill Buck
+- FROM Bill Buck

-RE Liquidity Risk
+- RE Liquidity Risk

 Henri, during my survey of Zoolander's key risks, I have become particularly concerned about liquidity risk.
 I have a feeling I am not the only one.
-I think that our liquidity conditions is one of the issues Kelly has with Zoolander, that has resulted in the "negative implication" on our Arating with them.
-The Liquidity Test numbers from the 2008 rating report certainly show a decreasing trend.
+I think that our liquidity conditions is one of the issues Kelly has with Zoolander, that has resulted in the "negative implication" on our A-rating with them.
+The liquidity test numbers show a decreasing trend over the past few years.